dancefortherescues/dancefortherescues.github.com/README.md

 ---
 title: Dance for the Rescues
-topics: dance, charity, rescue animals, fundraiser
+topics:
+  - dance
+  - charity
+  - rescue animals
+  - fundraiser
 ---

 # Dance for the Rescues